 Classification Rules and Regulations

-IPC Powerlifting published an updated version of the IPC Powerlifting Classification Rules and Regulations – version 3 (March 2015).
+World Para Powerlifting published an updated version of the World Para Powerlifting Classification Rules and Regulations – version 3 (March 2015).
 This document replaces any previous version of the World Para Powerlifting Classification Rules and Regulations and came into force on 1 March 2015.

 The rules reflect the wording of the IPC Classification Code and are a revised version of the previous IPC Classification Rules.